Your most frequently asked questions. Answered.

 ALDI has a coin deposit trolley system across all of our stores.
 This system is a preventative measure against trolleys being dumped in public places.
 By incentivising customers to return their own trolleys, we save money and pass that on to our customers in the form of cheaper prices.
 Be sure to have a $1 or $2 coin on hand, which you can retrieve at the end of your shop.
 Customers can also purchase a reusable $0.99 Trolley Token in store.

-Everything we do is designed with on purpose in mind: to provide our customers with the highest quality products at the best possible prices.
+Everything we do is designed with one purpose in mind: to provide our customers with the highest quality products at the best possible prices.
 While other supermarkets might offer temporary markdowns and promotional pricing, ALDI offers a unique promise of permanently low prices.
 ALDI is the leader on price because of our unique business model and streamlined operations.
 We save costs by offering a limited yet carefully selected product range, through maximising efficiencies across our business and by not offering costly extras such as rewards programs.

 ALDI supports an Australia first buying policy including our fresh bread, meat, milk and eggs which are 100% Australian sourced.
 The majority of our fresh produce is Australian sourced, dependent on seasonality and weather conditions.
 We only source a product from overseas if we can’t find the right quality at the right price.
 We partner with over 1,000 Australian-owned businesses, who supply everything from baked goods, yogurt and fresh juice through to Special Buys books and musical instruments.
-In 2018, ALDI contributed over $1.5 billion to the Australian economy through local business partners.

 ALDI Special Buys have become very popular with shoppers and we do our best to supply our stores with sufficient stock, however sometimes some products sell out faster than expected.
 If you miss out on a Special Buy we recommend contacting our customer service team (13 25 34) to assist with stock availability at other stores in your area.